 As a conclusion of the SG-CRYO review of the engagements on Antarctica activities, it is recommended that a strong link between GCW-AG and the Antarctica activities is maintained, to link to the small scientific community active in that region.

-6. Appendix to the SG-CRYO Final Report: mapping of cryosphere in the WMO Services
+6. Appendix to the SG-CRYO Final Report: preliminary [Russian Federation] mapping of cryosphere in the WMO Services

 The mapping below provides an indication of the information on the cryosphere that is necessary to generate the respective services, as aligned with the service areas coordinated through WMO.